 Planting leafy trees around the building’s exterior will stop the sun from shining inside your home.
 “Even for the cost of going to the nursery and buying a 15- to 20-foot-tall tree, trees are still the best value,” Krigger says.

-If the trees or shrubs shade your air conditioner, you could increase your AC’s efficiency by up to 10%, according to the U.S. Department of Energy.
+If the trees or shrubs shade your air conditioner, you could increase your AC’s efficiency by up to 10 percent, according to the U.S. Department of Energy.

-Solar screens, or mesh-like window screens, intercept up to 70% of solar energy before it gets into the house, Krigger says.
+Solar screens, or mesh-like window screens, intercept up to 70 percent of solar energy before it gets into the house, Krigger says.
 Window screens are particularly effective on east- and west-facing windows, according to the U.S. Department of Energy.